Takeaways from Tuesday's primaries

 How did Trump do?

-In North Carolina, Trump's endorsed candidate in the Senate race, Representative Ted Budd, is projected to have won the Republican nomination.
-In one key House race, though, CBS News is projecting Madison Cawthorn, who was endorsed by Trump. lost his primary to state Senator Chuck Edwards.
+In North Carolina, Trump's endorsed candidate in the Senate race, Rep. Ted Budd, is projected to have won the Republican nomination.
+In one key House race, though, CBS News is projecting Madison Cawthorn, who was endorsed by Trump. lost his primary to state Sen. Chuck Edwards.
 In North Carolina's 13th Congressional District, CBS News projected that Bo Hines, who has Trump's backing, won the Republican nomination.

-CBS News is also projecting that Idaho incumbent Republican Governor Brad Little won his primary against Lieutenant Governor Janice McGeachin, who was endorsed by Trump.
+CBS News is also projecting that Idaho incumbent Republican Gov. Brad Little won his primary against Lt.
+Gov. Janice McGeachin, who was endorsed by Trump.

 Cawthorn loses